agmangas/wotemu/README.md

 | `conf`   | `wotemu.config.EnvConfig`   | Environment configuration that is currently active.          |
 | `loop`   | `asyncio.AbstractEventLoop` | Loop that is running the application.                        |

-The `path` parameter of a `NodeApp` instance should point to such an application.
+The `path` parameter of a `NodeApp` instance should point to an _application_.
 There are three distinct options when setting the value of `path`:

 * Using a WoTemu built-in application (e.g. `BuiltinApps.READER`).
 * Using a remote HTTP URL.
 * Using a local file path.

-Loading applications from the filesystem of a custom Docker image based on `agmangas/wotemu` is arguably the **most versatile option**.
+Loading applications from the filesystem of a custom Docker image based on [agmangas/wotemu](https://hub.docker.com/r/agmangas/wotemu) is arguably the **most versatile option**.
+To that end, you may use the optional `image` parameter in the `Node` class (set to `agmangas/wotemu:latest` by default).

 ### Deploy the Docker stack

-A Compose file that fully describes the emulation experiment can be created automatically from a topology file using the `wotemu compose` CLI command:
+A Compose file describing the emulation experiment can be created automatically from a topology file using the `wotemu compose` CLI command:

 ```
 wotemu compose --path ./examples/quickstart.py
 ```

-This stack may then be deployed to a Docker Swarm cluster in the usual fashion:
+This stack may then be deployed to the Swarm cluster in the usual fashion:

 ```
 docker stack deploy -c ./examples/quickstart.yml quickstart